flipsewtf/TimeAgo/README.md

 # TimeAgo Tumblr plugin
-I've absolutely loved using [@bychloethemes](https://bychloethemes.tumblr.com)'s  [timeAgo(); plugin](https://bychloethemes.tumblr.com/plugins/timeago) but wanted to utilize the timestamp feature without the requirement of jQuery since I no longer use jQuery in my themes.
+I've absolutely loved using [@bychloethemes](https://bychloethemes.tumblr.com)'s  [timeAgo(); plugin](https://bychloethemes.tumblr.com/plugins/timeago) but wanted to utilize their timestamp feature without the requirement of jQuery since I no longer use jQuery in my themes.
 This is my attempt at a pure Javascript timestamp plugin.
-I have, respectfully, adapted some of Chloe's options for easy usage.
+I have, respectfully, used Chloe's options for easy usage.

 > [!NOTE]
 > Basic JS/HTML knowledge isn't necessarily required but it's helpful.